In-Time-Tec/jsx-attribute-remover/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure all tests pass: `npm run test:run`
+1. Ensure all tests pass: `bun test`
 2. Update documentation if you've made API changes
 3. Add a descriptive title and description to your PR
 4. Link any related issues